orca-so/xorca/rust-client/README.md

 # xORCA Rust Client

 A Rust client library for interacting with the xORCA staking program on Solana.
+Provides type-safe interactions with the liquid staking functionality, allowing users to stake ORCA tokens and receive xORCA tokens in return.

 ## Features